wenzf/opendatasg/README.md

 ### Possible issues related to deployment

-Several issues related to the deployment pipeline and server side rendeing are possible.
+Several issues related to the deployment pipeline and server side rendering are possible.
 Some usual suspects:

 - Are environment variables set?
 See above.
 - Are secrets on Github set (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`)?